yuki-yamagata/LLM_annotation_cellular_senescence/README.md

 #### Step 2: Determine node type(process, molecues/genes, chemical compounds, cell, disease).
 #### Step3: Determine source, target of edge
 #### Step4: Determine edge type (promote/suppress)
-### 2. Obtology mapping by LLM
+### 2. Ontology mapping by LLM
 ### 3. Evaluation of the performance of LLM: Metrics of Precision, Recall, and F1 Score.
- Furthermore, mapping results will be  evaluated from the both lexical accuracy and emantic similarity perspectives.
+ Furthermore, mapping results will be  evaluated from both lexical accuracy and semantic similarity perspectives.